mattma/docs/javascript/angular2/angular2.md

 These controls (describe above) can be grouped in a `ControlGroup` to represent a part of the form and have dedicated validation rules.
 The form itself is a group.

+Two main components: **Controls** and **Control Groups**.
+Controls have values and validation state, which is determined by an optional validation function.

+**A Control**

+It can be bound to an input element, and takes 3 arguments (all optional); a default value, a validator and a asynchronous validator.

+ex: `this.username = new Control('Default value', Validators.required, UsernameValidator.checkIfAvailable);`

+Which can be used in your HTML using the “ngControl” directive: `<input required type=”text” ngControl=”username” />`

+**A ControlGroup**

+Defines a part of a form, of fixed length, that can contain other controls.
+Multiple Controls can be used to create a Control Group.
+We use Angular’s “FormBuilder” Class to combine multiple Controls.

+The ControlGroup can be used in your HTML, bound to your form, using the ngFormModel directive. `<form [ngFormModel]=”form”>`

 A ControlGroup has the same properties than a Control, with a few differences:

 • `valid`: if all fields are valid, then the group is valid.